Planning & Development

 Yes, a sidewalk is required even if there is an existing obstruction.
 In this scenario, the applicant is required to construct the sidewalk bypassing the obstruction.
 If it’s technically infeasible to meet the sidewalk requirements, the applicant can submit a sidewalk standard modification application.

 The applicant can request a modification of sidewalk standards through the Planning Department.
 The sidewalk standard modification applications are reviewed by the Sidewalk Review Committee.
 The committee reviews each application based on Sec 40-556 and makes decisions accordingly.
-There are two types of applications:

 Read the short Reference Guide for the Modification of Sidewalks and Safety Buffer.
 Applicants can request a pre-submittal meeting with staff to review submittal requirements for a modification of sidewalk standards.